wavefrontHQ/docs/pages/doc/alerts_manage.md

 Most Wavefront users [examine alerts and drill down to find the problem](alerts.html).
 A subset of Wavefront users create and manage alerts.

-{% include note.html content="All users can view and examine.
+{% include note.html content="All users can view and examine alerts.
 You need [Alerts permissions](permissions_overview.html) to create and modify alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 ## Create Alert Tutorial

-This tutorial creates a multi-threshold alert, which allows you to specify different severity for different thresholds.
-It's great if, for example, you want to:
+This tutorial creates a multi-threshold alert, which allows you to specify severity for each threshold.
+For example, you can:
 * Send an alert email of type Info to a group of engineers when a certain value is close to the SLO (e.g. 90% of budgeted CPU)
-* Send an alert Slack of type Severe to engineers and engineering managers if the value has crossed the threshold (e.g. 95% of budgeted CPU).
+* Send an alert Slack of type Severe to engineers and engineering managers if the value has crossed that threshold (e.g. 95% of budgeted CPU).

 Before you begin, ensure that you have the information for the **required fields**:

-* Alert condition, that is, data you monitor.
+* Alert data.
 For example, CPU of all production clusters.
+Be as specific as possible to speed up query execution.
 * When the alert condition is met.
 For example, CPU of at least 1 cluster is at 90% for 5 minutes.
-* Severity thresholds.
+* Severity thresholds and recipients.
 For each severity, you can specify one or more alert targets to notify [when the alert changes state](alerts_states_lifecycle.html#when-threshold-alerts-notify-targets).
 When the alert changes state, each target that meets the condition is notified.

   {% include tip.html content="Alert targets subscribe to all notifications at their severity and above.
 For example, a recipient associated with INFO severity receives all notifications for INFO, SMOKE, WARN,  and SEVERE.
 You cannot associate an alert target with more than one severity. "%}